EvGeniyLell/typed_event_notifier/README.md

 /// It can send notifications to listeners with an object
 /// and notify listeners if they are registered for this object type
 /// or extended objects.
-class ExampleNotifier extends EventNotifier<Event> {
+class ExampleNotifier extends TypedEventNotifier<Event> {
   /// Create [ExampleNotifier] instance.
   ExampleNotifier();